perikius/Puente_Guide_ASCOM/README.md

 > **Note:** This program is provided "as is".
-I cannot offer technical support or updates, but I'm sharing it because it works for me.
+I cannot offer technical support or updates.

 ## 💻 2.
 Developer Information (Technical Overview)
 This project acts as a *middleware* between the legacy serial protocol of Guide 9.1 and the ASCOM 7.1 COM interface.